akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 View cull list has the type name "ViewCullList" and performs cull checks for bounding boxes in nodes that derive from `dsSceneCullNode` against the view frustum.
 The data is ignored and may be omitted.

+### User Data List

+User data list has the type name "UserDataList" and creates instance data for `dsSceneUserDataNode` nodes.
+The data is ignored and may be omitted.

 ### Model List

 Model lists have the type name "ModelList" and define how to draw models that reference it by name.
 It contains the following members: